-How to answer selection criteria- tips from a professional selection criteria writer
+How to answer selection criteria- tips from a former public sector Recruitment Manager.

 How long is a piece of string?

-This really depends on the seniority of your position and the extent of your experience.
 Having waded through hundreds of claims in my years of recruitment and as a professional writer, I normally start to get a headache after I’ve viewed 5 or 6 in a row.
-I favour brevity.

 If a word limit is not specified in the application, you can try calling the panel convener or person listed on the application pack for advice.